huggingface/blog/sample-factory.md

 In the coming weeks and months, we plan on supporting other tools from the ecosystem:

 - Integrating [CleanRL](https://github.com/vwxyzjn/cleanrl) to the Hub.
-- Launching the Beta of [Simulate](https://github.com/huggingface/simulate), a library for easily creating and sharing simulation environments for intelligent agents
 - Expanding our repository of Decision Transformer models with models trained or finetuned in an online setting [1]
+- Add Hub intergration to the [Godot RL library](https://github.com/edbeeching/godot_rl_agents/)

 The best way to keep in touch is to **[join our discord server](https://discord.gg/YRAq8fMnUG)** to exchange with us and with the community.

-Finally, we would like to thank the SB3 team and in particular ADD PEOPLE FROM SF2 for their precious help for the integration of the library 🤗.
+Finally, we would like to thank the SB3 team and in particular Alexsei Petrenko, Andrew Zhang and Ming Wang for their contribution in building this library 🤗.

 ### Would you like to integrate your library to the Hub?

 This integration is possible thanks to the [`huggingface_hub`](https://github.com/huggingface/huggingface_hub) library which has all our widgets and the API for all our supported libraries.
 If you would like to integrate your library to the Hub, we have a [guide](https://huggingface.co/docs/hub/models-adding-libraries) for you!

-## References
-[1] Zheng, Qinqing and Zhang, Amy and Grover, Aditya “Online Decision Transformer” (arXiv preprint, 2022)